-- UMAA recycled approximately 101 tons of consumer electronics and 93,956 fluorescent lightbulbs this past fiscal year. - UMAA oversees the disposal of hazardous waste.
-UMAA personnel are properly trained in RCRA regulations and the University utilizes qualified contractors for transport and proper disposal off site. - EHS-AA continues to work with U-M football stadium vendors/concession stands to prevent potential discharges into the storm water system.
-Limited food service was available at three football games in 2020 due to the Covid-19 Pandemic.
-To reinforce proper waste management for these temporary operations, signage detailing procedures for proper grease and wastewater disposal will again be provided for the 2021 football season.
+- UMAA recycled approximately 137 tons of e-waste and 107,792 fluorescent lightbulbs this past fiscal year. - UMAA oversees the disposal of hazardous waste.
+UMAA personnel are properly trained in RCRA regulations and the University utilizes qualified contractors for transport and proper disposal at approved off-site facilities. - EHS-AA continues to work with U-M football stadium vendors/concession stands to prevent potential discharges into the storm water system.
+To reinforce proper waste management for these temporary operations, signage detailing procedures for proper grease and wastewater disposal will again be provided for the 2022 football season. - EHS-AA requires that new building construction and building renovation projects resulting in new and/or modified internal piping be dye tested to confirm proper connection to the sanitary system.
+This requirement is in place for projects where more than 10 fixtures are impacted.

-- EHS-AA requires that new building construction and building renovation projects resulting in new and/or modified internal piping be dye tested to confirm proper connection to the sanitary system.
-This requirement is in place for projects where more than 10 fixtures are impacted. - EHS-AA conducts quarterly SWPPP inspections at seven fleet maintenance facilities.
+- EHS-AA conducts quarterly SWPPP inspections at seven fleet maintenance facilities.
 EHS-AA has also developed an online Storm Water Pollution Prevention Plan (SWPPP) training module for all applicable operational staff and facility managers at fleet maintenance and storage yards involved in the U-M SWPPP program.
-Forty-nine (49) staff completed the online training between July 1, 2020 and June 30, 2021.
-EHS-AA continues to use the online training module for refresher training of U-M staff members.
+Fifty-five (55) staff completed the online training between July 1, 2021 and June 30, 2022.
+EHS-AA continues to use the online training module for refresher training of U-M staff members. - During this reporting period, thirty-eight (38) UMAA staff completed the SEMCOG IDEP Alert Observer Training and six (6) staff completed the SEMCOG IDEP Investigator Training.